jbottum/t5pat/langchain_markdown12.md

 ## Review of the script's output

 The following table provide summary of the model's answers.
+We recognize that the format of the questions, especially asking two question in one prompt, can impact the model.
+We used these more complex examples as they might relect human interaction.
+As you can see, the model's performance can vary depending on the question type.
+This is to be expected and could be fine tuned, which is a potential follow-on discussion.

 | Task | Result |
 | --- | --- |